Hibbertia salicifolia

 Hibbertia salicifolia is a species of flowering plant in the family Dilleniaceae and is endemic to eastern Australia.
 It is a shrub with loose reddish bark, linear to oblong leaves and yellow flowers with the stamens arranged all around the carpels.

 Description

-Hibertia salicifolia is an erect, relatively large shrub with all but its youngest branchlets covered with loose, reddish bark.
+Hibbertia salicifolia is an erect, relatively large shrub with all but its youngest branchlets covered with loose, reddish bark.
 The leaves are linear to oblong, 15–50 mm long and 2–5 mm wide on a petiole 1–2 mm long.
 The flowers are 12–15 mm wide, arranged in leaf axils and are more or less sessile.
 The five sepals are joined at the base, 4–6 mm long and the petals are yellow and 7–9 mm long with the stamens arranged all around the more or less glabrous carpels.
 Flowering occurs from spring to early autumn.

 Taxonomy

 This species was first formally described in 1817 by Augustin Pyramus de Candolle in Regni Vegetabilis Systema Naturale and given the name Adrastaea salicifolia from specimens collected near Botany Bay.
 In 1859, Ferdinand von Mueller changed the name to Hibbertia salicifolia in Fragmenta Phytographiae Australiae.
 The specific epithet (salicifolia) means "willow-leaved".